vassilievz/Crown-Elite/README.md

 *A Steam game manifest automation tool*

+*Created by Vassiliev for educational purposes*

 </div>

 ## 🎮 About

 Crown Elite is a Windows desktop application that automates Steam game manifest management using SteamTools.
+This project was created by Vassiliev as a learning experience to understand Steam's manifest system and improve Python programming skills.
 It provides a modern, user-friendly interface for managing game installations through manifest files and integrates directly with SteamTools for seamless operation.

 ### ⚠️ Important Disclaimer